Sokrates1989/flutter_meal_tracker_demo/README.md

 You can download the latest release of the Flutter Meal Tracker App from the link below:

 [Download the Release APK](https://github.com/Sokrates1989/flutter_engaige_meal_tracker_demo/releases)

+## Next Steps

+There are several potential enhancements for the Flutter Meal Tracker App:

+- **Sync Mechanism for Local and Online Databases**: Currently, the app stores data in separate local and online databases.
+A sync mechanism could be implemented to allow offline usage while still benefiting from the advantages of an online database.
+This would enable users to seamlessly transition between offline and online usage.
+- **Opt-Out of Online Usage**: For users who prioritize security and privacy, an option to fully opt out of online usage could be provided.
+This would ensure that no user data is transmitted or stored online, promoting security and data protection.

 ## Deployed WebApp